xing/hops/packages/webpack/README.md

 ##### `serverFile`

-[//]: # 'TODO: link to hops-express buildDir config once readme has been created'

-Path to the generated `server.js` file (relative to [`buildDir`](https://missing-link-express-builddir)) which contains the render middleware for server-side rendering.
+Path to the generated `server.js` file (relative to [`buildDir`](https://github.com/xing/hops/tree/next/packages/express#builddir)) which contains the render middleware for server-side rendering.
 It is only being used internally and most probably never needs to be changed from its default value.

 ```json
 "hops": {